zenml-io/zenml/docs/book/user-guide/production-guide/connect-code-repository.md

 # Connect a code repository

 {% hint style="warning" %}
-We're still working on finishing this easy-to-consume Production Guide for you.
+We're still working on finishing this easy-to-consume production guide for you.
 In the meanwhile,, please follow the provided links in this space as an interim guide.
 {% endhint %}

 This section of the production guide will be about connecting your git code repository.
 Until this section is ready, here are some useful links to achieve this goal: